AbyFwz/usagi-laraque/README.md

 ### Producer Details

-- **Fetches** all records from the `orders` table.
+- **Fetches** all records from the `mock_orders` table or random data.
 - **Publishes** each order to the RabbitMQ `food_orders` queue in JSON format.
 - **Waits 10 seconds** before sending the next order.

 ## Consumer Service

 The consumer listens to the `food_orders` queue and processes each message.
-It checks for duplicates and saves unique orders to the database.
+It checks for duplicates and saves unique orders to the `orders` table in the database.

 To run the consumer: